 Get 100% Hike!

 Master Most in Demand Skills Now !

 Azure Security Center has a free tier for all its services.
-It also integrates with Azure Defender safeguard Azure, on-premises, and hybrid systems.
+It also integrates with Azure Defender to safeguard Azure, on-premises, and hybrid systems.
 Continuous assessment and security recommendations, as well as Azure Secure Score, are included in the free tier of Azure Security Center.

 For the first 30 days, Azure Defender is free.
 Any usage that lasts longer than 30 days will be directly billed according to the pricing system.

 There is also the standard tier.
 The standard tier expands the free tier’s functionality to workloads operating in private and public clouds.
 The standard tier also provides enhanced threat detection performance.

 - Servers are protected by Azure Defender at a cost of $0.02/server/hour and 500 MB of data per day is included.

 - The price of Azure Defender is $0.02 per hour per App Service.